Julian Bailey (actor)

-Julian Bailey (born May 25, 1977) is a Canadian actor who has had roles in feature films and television series, including Better Off Ted, NCIS, Just Shoot Me!, Judging Amy and Charmed.
+Julian Bailey (born May 25, 1977) is a Canadian actor, well known for his roles in feature films, television series, and video games, including NCIS, Supernatural, Rainbow Six: Siege, and Amazon Prime Video's Three Pines.

 Biography

 Bailey first appeared to American television audiences in 2002 in the recurring role of Scott Wilson, assistant to Lea Thompson, in the Lifetime network drama, For The People.
 He later portrayed the comedic recurring role of Vincent, the flirtatious bartender from the 'Indigo Club' on the soap opera The Young and the Restless.

-Bailey had a supporting role in the 2009 direct-to-video release Sarah's Choice, which starred Rebecca St. James.
-He appeared the crime-drama film Acts of Violence, starring Ron Perlman and Leelee Sobieski in 2010 and the feature film comedy, Meeting Spencer starring Jeffrey Tambor in 2011.
+Bailey starred in the feature film comedy, Meeting Spencer with Jeffrey Tambor and Jesse Plemons in 2011.
 In 2018, he played the role of Owen in the horror film He's Out There.
+In 2021, Bailey was cast as a series regular in the critically acclaimed Amazon Prime Video series, Three Pines, playing the role of Peter Morrow.

-He was the voice of Pepito in the popular Madeline specials by Cinar Films, narrated by fellow Montreal native, Christopher Plummer.
-Bailey also did voices for several anime series, including Jungle Book Shōnen Mowgli, as Mowgli.
+In the early 1990s, Bailey originated the role of Pepito in the popular Madeline specials by Cinar Films for HBO, narrated by fellow Montreal native, Christopher Plummer.
+Bailey also did voices for several anime series, including the international classic, Jungle Book Shōnen Mowgli, as Mowgli.

+Finding notoriety in the worldwide video game market, the actor played the role of Deputy Staci Pratt in Ubisoft's 2018 commercial hit, Far Cry 5.
+Since 2015, Bailey has provided the lead voice, HQ, for Ubisoft's Rainbow Six: Siege, anchoring one of Ubisoft's most profitable games in its history, with over 70 million registered players worldwide as of 2021.

-He has been acting since he was a child.
-As a youth, he was a member of The Children's Theatre of Montreal.
-He was an original member of The Piven Theatre Workshop Subscription Company in Evanston, Illinois, where he was mentored by Byrne Piven, father of actor Jeremy Piven.
+Acting since he was a child, Bailey was a member of The Children's Theatre of Montreal.
+As an original member of The Piven Theatre Workshop Subscription Company in Evanston, Illinois, Bailey was mentored by the late Byrne Piven, father of actor Jeremy Piven.